janscience/FishFinder/docs/usage.md

 ## Switches

-- Red record switch:
+### Red record switch

-  - Start and stop a recording.
+- Start a recording.
+- Stop a recording or voice message.
 - Within 30s after a recording was stopped (as long as the filename is shown on the display): disable voice message and reactivate base screen.

-- Green voice message switch:
+### Green voice message switch

 - Within 30s after a recording was stopped (as long as the filename is shown on the display): start and stop a voice message.
 - after 30s of a recording or voice message:
-    - brief push: toggle between volume (`V` indicator on top right of display) and zoom (`X` indicator on top right of display).
+  - brief push: toggle between volume (`V` indicator on top right of display), zoom time window (`X` indicator on top right of display), and zoom signal amplitude (`Y` indicator on top right of display).
   - push for minimum half a second: toggle audio feedback beeps on clipping (`C` indicator on top right of display).

-- blue volume switches:
+### Blue volume switches

 - increase or decrease audio volume (`V` indicator on top right of display)
 - zoom time axis in or out (`X` indicator)
+- zoom amplitude in or out (`Y` indicator)

 ## Get the data